 BIKO is open all year.
-Our shop is open from the 1st May to the 15th of October
+Our shop is open from May to September

 Tuesday-Sunday 9-13 / 15-19

-On Monday the shop is closed so we can rest a bit and be fresh and happy for you (but works as a meeting point in case of private tours).
+On Monday during the season the shop is closed so we can rest a bit and be fresh and happy for you (but works as a meeting point in case of private tours).

 Closed for Easter day and Christmas day.